 All exams must be proctored.
 A proctored exam is an exam that is supervised by an approved, neutral person (a proctor) who ensures the identity of the test taker and the integrity of the test taking environment.
-Proctoring for this course is done using Respondus LockDown Browser + webcam.
+Proctoring for this course is done using Respondus LockDown Browser + webcam All exams have a due date.
+No late submissions will be accepted.